 In Red and Black: Marxian Explorations in Southern and Afro-American History

 The peculiar creed of American racism did not arrive full blown with national independence.
 It did not even reach full growth under slavery.
 In fact it was not until half a century after the abolition of slavery that formalized racism—the doctrine of innate and permanent inferiority of non-whites—reached its peak of power and influence and commanded an almost universal consensus among whites of the United States.
-In recent years two brilliant studies, one by David B. Davis have illuminated the origins of the creed, but the former has not so far carried the story to the end of the eighteenth century and the latter extends his only to the early years of the nineteenth century.
+In recent years two brilliant studies, one by David B. Davis1 and another by Winthrop D. Jordan,2 have illuminated the origins of the creed, but the former has not so far carried the story to the end of the eighteenth century and the latter extends his only to the early years of the nineteenth century.

 By that time American whites had already come to regard Negroes as permanently alien and unassimilable, but they still clung—and continued to cling until the fourth decade of the century—to the environmentalism characteristic of Enlightenment thinking.
 Mental, moral, psychological, even physical traits considered peculiar to blacks could be attributed to environment.
 “The universal freckle” was a phrase characteristic of the environmentalist credo, used by Samuel Stanhope Smith in 1787.
 Racial characteristics so explained were regarded as neither innate nor unchangeable.